 About Zoë Ryan

 Zoë Ryan is the John H. Bryan Chair and Curator of Architecture and Design at the Art Institute of Chicago.
 A curator and author, her projects focus on exploring the impact of architecture and design on society.
-In September 2017, she opened Past Forward: Architecture and Design at the Art Institute, a major new installation of the modern and contemporary architecture and design collections at the museum.
-She also released As Seen: Exhibitions that Made Architecture and Design History, the first publication to explore in depth the important role that exhibitions have played in the history of these fields of practice.
+She has most recently organized In a Cloud, in a Wall, in a Chair: Six Modernists in Mexico at Midcentury, which opened in September 2019.
+Other projects include Past Forward: Architecture and Design at the Art Institute, a major new installation of the modern and contemporary architecture and design collections at the Art Institute, and As Seen: Exhibitions that Made Architecture and Design History, the first publication to explore in depth the important role that exhibitions have played in the history of these fields of practice.

 Her past exhibitions include: Making Place: The Architecture of David Adjaye (2015), Fashioning the Object: Bless, Boudicca, and Sandra Backlund (2012), and Bertrand Goldberg: Architecture of Invention (2011).
 In 2014, she was the curator of the second Istanbul Design Biennial, The Future Is Not What It Used To Be.
 Ryan has taught graduate seminars on design history and theory at the School of the Art Institute of Chicago and the University of Illinois at Chicago.
 She is a member of the Design Trust International Advisory Council, Hong Kong.